Where Does the Money to Fund Hard Money Loans Come From?

 The Leveraged Lending Company

 This type of company has financially sound principals who are able to set up lines of credit with other lenders to leverage their lending capital.
 Typically these lenders will fund up to 50% of the amount of the loan using their own capital while the bank puts up the other 50%.
-These companies in the recent past were the most common source of funding for hard money loans.
-At present however, banks have become more wary of these leveraged types of hard money lending companies and lines of credit are in short supply.
-Many of these companies ran into trouble when real estate values dropped radically during the recession of 2008-2010.
+In the past, these companies were the most common source of funding for hard money loans.

 The Non-Leveraged Professional Lending Company